vincefn/pyvkfft/README.rst

 - ``pycuda`` or ``cupy`` and CUDA developments tools (`nvcc`) for the cuda backend
 - ``numpy``
 - on Windows, this requires visual studio (c++ tools) and a cuda toolkit installation, with either CUDA_PATH or CUDA_HOME environment variable.
+However it should be simpler to install using ``conda``, as detailed below
 - *Only when installing from source*: ``vkfft.h`` installed in the usual include directories, or in the 'src' directory